 G.2.3.1.6.2 Test Requirements

-The IAB-MT behaviour in each test during time durations T1, T2, T3, T4 and T5 shall be as follows:
+The NCR-MT behaviour in each test during time durations T1, T2, T3, T4 and T5 shall be as follows:

-During the period from time point A to time point F (T6 second after the start of time duration T5) the IAB-MT shall transmit uplink signal at least in all uplink slots configured for CSI transmission according to the configured periodic CSI reporting on the PCell.
+During the period from time point A to time point F (T6 second after the start of time duration T5) the NCR-MT shall transmit uplink signal at least in all uplink slots configured for CSI transmission according to the configured periodic CSI reporting on the PCell.

 The rate of correct events observed during repeated tests shall be at least 90%.